EPCCed/eidf-docs/docs/services/gpuservice/training/L1_getting_started.md

     = 7439.679 double-precision GFLOP/s at 30 flops per interaction
     ```

-1. Delete your job with `kubectl -n <project-gpu-service-namespace> delete job jobtest-b92qg` - this will delete the associated pods as well.
+1. Delete your job with `kubectl -n <project-namespace> delete job jobtest-b92qg` - this will delete the associated pods as well.

 ## Specifying GPU requirements